-We conducted this review in accordance with the International Federation of Accountants' International Standard for Assurance Engagements Other Than Audits or Reviews of Historical Financial Information ('ASAE 3000') and in accordance with the terms of reference for this assurance engagement as agreed with NAB on 6 December 2019.
+We conducted this review in accordance with the International Federation of Accountants' International Standard for Assurance Engagements Other Than Audits or Reviews of Historical Financial Information ('ASAE 3000') and in accordance with the terms of reference for this assurance engagement as agreed with NAB on 24 June 2021.
+Those standards require that we plan and perform our engagement to obtain reasonable assurance about whether, in all material respects, the Subject Matter is presented in accordance with the Criteria, and to issue a report.
+The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of the risk of material misstatement, whether due to fraud or error.
 A summary of our assurance procedures is shown in the following Table.